 How Cooling Towers Work and Key Components

 Cooling towers are essential components in various industrial processes, HVAC systems, and power plants.
-They play a crucial role in dissipating excess heat and maintaining optimal operating temperatures.
-In this guide, we’ll delve into the inner workings of cooling towers, explaining their functions and components in simple terms.
+They play a crucial role in removing excess heat and maintaining optimal operating temperatures.

 Cooling towers are heat rejection devices that remove heat from a process or building environment by transferring it to the atmosphere.
 The primary mechanism behind their operation is the process of evaporation, convection, and radiation.